oterminA/oterminA/README.md

 <h2>About me: </h2>

 • My name is Carolina Otermin!
-I'm from Río Negro, Argentina 🇦🇷
+I'm Argentina 🇦🇷

 • Freshmen student at Universidad Del Comahue - I'm studyding an Associate Degree in Web Development

-• Working on my portfolio
+• Working on my portfolio..

 • Currently learning the basics on frontend  (in a self taught way)